-- (2) The first paragraph is deemed to be satisfied if, at the time of admission to trading, the proportion of the Shares mentioned is distributed among persons who do not have such association with the Issuer as is mentioned in the fourth paragraph, and who each holds Shares with a value of at least NOK 5,000 (or equivalent in another currency).
-In case of doubt, Oslo Børs determines whether the requirement set out in the first sentence is satisfied. - (3) Shares held by persons who hold, individually or together with their close associates, more than 10% of the Share capital or voting capital of the Issuer ("larger shareholders"), are not considered to be distributed among the general public pursuant to the first paragraph cannot be included in the calculation.
-Close associates means such persons and companies as mentioned in Section 2-5 of the Securities Trading Act. - (4) Shareholders that are associated with the Issuer are defined as follows: - members of the Issuer's board of directors, corporate assembly, board of representatives, committee of representatives or control committee, the Issuer's auditor, the Issuer's chief executive and other members of the Issuer's executive management, - 2. the spouse of a person mentioned in item 1 or a person with whom such a person cohabits in a relationship akin to marriage,
+(2) The first paragraph is deemed to be satisfied if, at the time of admission to trading, the proportion of the Shares mentioned is distributed among persons who do not have such association with the Issuer as is mentioned in the fourth paragraph, and who each holds Shares with a value of at least NOK 5,000 (or equivalent in another currency).
+In case of doubt, Oslo Børs determines whether the requirement set out in the first sentence is satisfied.

+(3) Shares held by persons who hold, individually or together with their close associates, more than 10% of the Share capital or voting capital of the Issuer ("larger shareholders") cannot"), are not considered to be included indistributed among the calculation.general public pursuant to the first paragraph.
+Close associates meanmeans such persons and companies as mentioned in Section 2-5 of the Securities Trading Act.

+(4) Shareholders that are associated with the Issuer are defined as follows:

+1. members of the Issuer's board of directors, corporate assembly, board of representatives, committee of representatives or control committee, the Issuer's auditor, the Issuer's chief executive and other members of the Issuer's executive management,

-- 3. the under-age children of a person mentioned in item 1 or 2, - an undertaking in over which a person mentioned in item 1 or 2, either singly alone or together with other persons there mentioned, exercises such influence as mentioned in Section 1-3 (2) of the Norwegian Public Limited Liability Companies Act, - 5. other companies an undertaking in the same group, and - 6. a party with whom a person mentioned in item 1 or 2 must be assumed to be acting in concert in the exercise of rights accruing to the owner of Shares.
+- 2. the spouse of a person mentioned in item 1 or a person with whom such a person cohabits in a relationship akin to marriage, - 3. the under-age children of a person mentioned in item 1 or 2, - an undertaking inover which a person mentioned in item 1 or 2, either singlyalone or together with other persons there mentioned, exercises such influence as mentioned in Section 1-3 (2) of the Norwegian Public Limited Liability Companies Act, - 5. other companies an undertaking in the same group, and - 6. a party with whom a person mentioned in item 1 or 2 must be assumed to be acting in concert in the exercise of rights accruing to the owner of Shares.